zoology123/penguin/README.md

 # penguin project - reproducibility
-This GitHub repository contains the code provided for penguin_assignment with the fig01_report.png attached from the code and data_clean and data_raw attached and a statistical test
+A linear regression model between body mass and flipper length This GitHub repository contains the code provided for penguin_assignment.rmd.
+The fig01_report.png is attached
+The data sets data_clean and data_raw are also  attached